 - Low-sugar or sugar-free preserves (I like Polaner's All-Fruit spread, or homemade low-sugar jam )

 Don't miss some of my other favorite protein pancake recipes, like these mouthwatering Wild Blueberry Matcha Protein Pancakes, Amazing Greek Yogurt Protein Pancakes, Oat Flour Pumpkin Pancakes, and Sweet Potato Pancakes made with Kefir.

-Oat Flour Blender Protein Pancakes
+Blender Oatmeal Protein Pancakes

 - ½ Cup Quick cooking oats

 - ½ Cup full-fat cottage cheese *I love the Good Culture brand

 - 2 whole eggs

 - 2 egg whites you can also do all egg whites to reduce the fat and calories